moorepants/dissertation/_sources/motioncapture.txt

 To test our hypotheses, three riders performed a set of stability tasks in a controlled environment while the motion of the bicycle and rider were collected with a motion capture system.
-The tasks were performed on a :math:`3\times5` meter treadmill Figure :ref:`figTreadmill` capable of belt speeds up to 35 km/h.
+The tasks were performed on a :math:`3 \times 5` meter treadmill :ref:`Figure 1 <figTreadmill>` capable of belt speeds up to 35 km/h.
 The treadmill was chosen because the envelope of space was suitable for the motion capture system and it eliminated any disturbances such as wind, rough ground, and obstacles.
 We chose three male riders of similar age [31, 23, 26